SeokminHong/builder-pattern/builder-pattern/README.md

 ### `#[into]`

 A setter function for a field having this attribute will accept `Into` trait as a parameter.
 You can use this setter with implicit conversion.
-Currently, it cannot be used with async or lazy setters.

 Example: